sv-data-projects/waste-report-graphics/readme.md

 > Data is currently 'hosted' as tab separated values files from a Google Sheets spreadsheet.
 > - The link to the current Google sheet is [here](https://docs.google.com/spreadsheets/d/1V5HL7zCHGETUCDT8-3ZiDm9XncmOTEo9WDSP1Xe3wd0/edit#gid=0).
 > - The reference URLs are contained either directly in each visualisation's script, or in the case of the Market Bulletin graphics, in a shared data URLs object in 'core' folder (as a single object to update).
+> - These URLs can simply be changed over to another URL hosting the same .tsv file (e.g. Excel with Sharepoint may be a more preferred (and secure) option if it can publish .tsv files to the web)
+> - The tsv format was preferred here to avoid issues with commas in cells causing issues with .csv file structures.
+JSON files are another alternative however tsv was chosen as a more intuitive format for those coming from a spreadsheet background.

-Connections to these tables is made using the [D3.js library's](https://d3js.org/) [Fetch API-based](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) date loaders.
+Connections to these tables is made using the [D3.js library's](https://d3js.org/) [Fetch API-based](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) data loaders.
 This setup means that URL links can be easily switched over to more secure hosting arrangement in the future.
 The trade off is that the Google Sheet based files can be easily shared, accessed and updated without knowledge of a host database.
+D3 loaders are available for tsv, csv and json formats and can be easily changed over in the code for each visualisation (search for d3.tsv())

 *Side note: Data as originally connected via the more convenient and full featured [Tabletop.js](https://github.com/jsoma/tabletop) library however this was deprecated alongside the Google Sheets API (v3 to v4) migration in early August, 2021.
 The [PapaParse.js](https://www.papaparse.com/) library was then successfully implemented but introduced a further dependency (alongside D3.js), and so D3.js as eventually used as the simplest solution with least library dependencies (as its generally used here for most data visualisations).*